PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 ### Explain when Needed
 If something progress-related has no obvious explanation, the player will have to rely on a wiki to find out how to progress.
 One example is the bellows; players won't know to place it next to a furnace and jump on it repeatedly.
 The issue can be fixed by adding a tooltip that tells them how it works, while leaving out details they can intuitively find out themselves.

+Having a mechanic that isn't explained or illuded to makes it an "Invisible Mechanic."
+These can only be found out through looking at the game's code, wiki reading, or asking a developer, thus giving a disadvantage to casual players.
+It's best to avoid these at all costs.

 ### Micro Moments
 These are tiny things the player does in between larger events; examples include:
 - Travelling